-The volunteer program at Florida Oceanographic is successful because it attracts dedicated, enthusiastic and passionate people who live our mission.
+The volunteer program at Florida Oceanographic is successful because it attracts dedicated, enthusiastic and passionate people in our community who live our mission.
 We currently have over 250 volunteers integrated into every aspect of our organization.
 Volunteers take ownership and pride in working with Florida Oceanographic and contribute thousands of hours each year.

 If you have questions about our volunteer program or would like to attend an information session please contact Rosemary Badger, Volunteer Coordinator, at 772.225.0505 ext.
 109 or email firstname.lastname@example.org for more information.